afiniel/Multi-Pool-Installer/README.md

 ## ⚙️ YiiMP Install

 The Yiimp Installer is recommend for private or very small pools.
-It is recommended to have at least 4GB ram in order to function properly.
+It is recommended to have at least 4-8 GB ram in order to function properly.
 Setup is automated after the following questions are answered:

 Question | Default | Help